kk503390960/LAP/README.md

 # LAP
-Automated program verification tool based on large model
+Automated program verification tool based on LLMs

 ## Overview
-This is an automated program verification tool we developed based on large models.
+This is an automated program verification tool we developed based on LLMs

 ## Requirements
 - Python 3.10.12